Martins3/Martins3.github.io/kernel/ldd/1/ldd-chapter-12.md

 in this section, we are mainly concerned with how a PCI driver can find its hardware and gain access to it.

 The probing techniques discussed in the sections “Module Parameters” in Chapter 2 and “Autodetecting the IRQ Number” in Chapter 10 can be used with PCI devices, but the specification offers an alternative that is preferable to probing.
-> 补齐这些东西

 The PCI architecture was designed as a replacement for the ISA standard, with three main goals: